-Net cash provided by operating activities was \$3.1 million, \$9.6 million, \$19.8 million and \$4.3 million in 1995, 1996, 1997 and for the three months ended March 31, 1998, respectively.
+Net cash provided by operating activities was \$3.1 million, \$9.6 million, \$19.8 million and \$15.2 million in 1995, 1996, 1997 and for the nine months ended September 30, 1998, respectively.
 Throughout these periods, the Company experienced increases in net income as a result of increases in net sales, which were partially offset by increases in inventories.

-Net cash used in investing activities was \$843,000, \$3.2 million, \$9.3 million and \$0.7 million in 1995, 1996, 1997 and the three months ended March 31, 1998, respectively.
+Net cash used in investing activities was \$843,000, \$3.2 million, \$9.3 million and \$4.3 million in 1995, 1996, 1997 and the nine months ended September 30, 1998, respectively.
 These activities consisted primarily of purchases of property and equipment in connection with the Company's relocation to its new facility in April 1997, and the relocation of the Company's distribution center and build out of its research and development facility in the first quarter of 1998.

-Net cash used in financing activities totaled \$1.6 million, \$6.2 million, \$11.6 million and \$2.6 million in 1995, 1996, 1997 and for the three months ended March 31, 1998, respectively.
+Net cash used in financing activities totaled \$1.6 million, \$6.2 million, \$11.6 million and \$9.6 million in 1995, 1996, 1997 and for the nine months ended September 30, 1998, respectively.
 In 1995, 1996 and through the reorganization of the Company in June 1997, the Company made distributions to partners of the Partnerships.
 Following the reorganization, the Company has paid dividends on a monthly basis to its shareholders in the amount of \$0.02-\$0.06 per share and expects to continue to pay dividends each month until the consummation of this offering.
 See "Dividend Policy."

 The Company anticipates that its existing capital resources, including cash provided by operating activities and bank borrowings, together with the anticipated proceeds from this offering, will be adequate to fund the Company's operations for at least the next 12 months.
-Of the net proceeds to the Company, the Company intends to use approximately (i) \$23 million for international expansion, including, but not limited to, expenditures for business and product registration, product reformulations, initial inventory and other similar items, (ii) \$19 million for capital investments, including, but not limited to, continued expansion of corporate facilities, possible purchases of manufacturing capabilities and new technologies and acquisitions of raw material sources and (iii) \$18 million for working capital and general corporate purposes, including the repayment of debt and the funding of accrued commissions and other accrued expenses.
+Of the net proceeds to the Company, the Company intends to use approximately (i) \$6.06 to \$9.84 million, depending upon the number of shares sold in this offering, to cover the costs of international expansion, primarily product registration, initial inventory requirements, and similar items, (ii) \$5.0 million for working capital and general corporate purposes and (iii) \$1.6 million for the repayment of debt, assuming the sale of maximum number of shares offered by the Company hereby.
 The Company has no present commitments or agreements with respect to any acquisitions or purchases of manufacturing capabilities, new technologies or raw material sources.
 There can be no assurance that changes will not occur that would consume available capital resources before such time.
 The Company's capital requirements depend on numerous factors, including the timing and pace of the Company's entry into international markets, growth in the number of Associates and its research and development efforts.
 To the extent that the Company's existing capital resources, together with the anticipated proceeds of this offering, are insufficient to meet its capital requirements, the Company will be required to raise additional funds.
-There can be no assurance that additional funding, if necessary, will be available on favorable terms, if at
+There can be no assurance that additional funding, if necessary, will be available on favorable terms, if at all.